To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Tips For Finding A Good Lawyer

 Typically, large law firms will charge an extraordinary amount for a web design contract (and they’ll probably just pass it to their paralegal to complete, or to print out a copy they already had on hand from a past client).
 If you can find a smaller local law firm, or even better, a recent law school graduate, your contract may get a lot more attention for a lot less money.
-We also have conducted a comprehensive review and comparison of the major online legal services you may be interested in.
+We also have conducted a comprehensive comparison of the major online legal services you should consider.

 The final part of your web development agreement package is an NDA, or Non-Disclosure Agreement.
 While not always necessary, it can be a good idea to provide this form to your client so they’ll feel confident that you’re not going to run away with their secrets.
 You can also use it to protect your own proprietary knowledge that you may put to use while working for your client.

 A mutual NDA (benefiting both sides) is used to keep any secret or proprietary knowledge under lock and key while you and your client work on your project.
 It prevents either one of you from benefiting from the project in a way that may competitively harm the other party down the road.
-We recommend this mutual NDA by LegalZoom which fill fill itself out as you answer questions, in similar fashion to the web design contract we referenced earlier.
+We recommend this mutual NDA by Rocket Lawyer which fill itself out as you answer questions, in a similar fashion to the web design contract we referenced earlier.